canjs/canjs/guides/getting-started-tutorial/setup.md

 In the last chapter, we mentioned including `can.fixture.js`.
 In a normal project, once you connected to the actual REST services, you would remove `can.fixture.js`.
-In addition, to simplify things, we're provided a CSS file for you with all the styled needed for this example.
+In addition, to simplify things, we're provided a CSS file for you with all the styles needed for this example.

 ### Base Template
 Create a file in the `app` folder called `base_template.stache`.
 We'll edit the